aavashcodes/aavashcodes/README.md

-- 👋 Hi, I’m @aavashcodes
+- 👋 Hi, I’m Aavash.
 - 👀 I’m interested in ...
 Web development.
 - 🌱 I’m currently learning ...
-HTML and CSS.
+HTML, CSS, and JS.
 - 💞️ I’m looking to collaborate on ... any projects.
-- 📫 How to reach me ...
-Insta @aavasssh.
+- 📫 How to reach me ... aavash2kk3@gmail.com.

 <!---
 aavashcodes/aavashcodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.